-The CIDER 2017 summer program will focus on subduction zone structure and dynamics.
+The CIDER 2017 summer program focused on subduction zone structure and dynamics.
 Subduction zones have a dominant control on plate tectonics, are the sites of the world's greatest natural hazards, probably control the formation of the continental crust, and provide pathways for the rehydration and recarbonization of the Earth's mantle, as well as outgassing to the Earth's atmosphere.
 Significant progress has been made in recent years on unraveling the structure and dynamics of subduction zones, with strong support in the US from geophysical investigations supported by Earthscope and interdisciplinary research opportunities provided by GeoPRISMS.
 This workshop can also help set the stage for the future of subduction zone research as the EarthScope USArray and GeoPRISMS are winding down.

 CIDER's collaborative and interdisciplinary nature provides an ideal venue to expose students and postdocs to the rich developments in subduction zone research, to help synthesize ongoing work in the global subduction system, and to help develop new research teams and research directions.
 We plan to take the interdisciplinary approach that is common to both CIDER and GeoPRISMS, to develop the science program and tutorial content.
 In brief, the purpose of CIDER 2017 is to bring together junior and senior scientists from different disciplines to cross-educate each other and help advance this inherently multi-disciplinary research topic.